Minsk Family Travel Guide

 Where to base yourselves for the smoothest family trip.

-International chain hotels with connecting rooms and cribs
+International chain hotels with pools and connecting rooms

 Family Dining